Capstone-Template-orginisation/website-template/src/content/docs/processes/Documentation/Example-Company-documention-guide.md

 ---
-title: Documenting for Thoth Tech
+title: Company Documentation
 sidebar:
-  label: Documenting for Thoth Tech
+  label: Company Documenation Guide
 ---

-Thoth Tech prides itself on our ability to produce sustainable solutions, this can be achieved through documentation.
+Company prides itself on our ability to produce sustainable solutions, this can be achieved through documentation.
 Documentation is an important element in the software development life cycle.
 It continues throughout the entire project.
 It is imperative to remember, others will take over your projects or want to learn more about how it works and why.